xsdk-project/HandsOnLessons/lessons/time_integrators/lesson.md

 ```

 Later in this lesson, we'll show the lines of code that permit the
-application great flexibility in how it employs various numerical
+application great flexibility in how it employs SUNDIALS to handle
-packages and various options _within_ those packages.
+time integration.

 ### Getting Help
 ```